 “The ability to simplify means to eliminate the unnecessary so that the necessary may speak” — Hans Hoffman

 According to Pam Moore, 5 to 7 observations are enough for anyone to get familiar with a logo.
-The simpler your logo is, the easier it would be to make it memorable for the target audience.
+The simpler your logo is, the easier it will be to make it memorable for the target audience.
 That’s the whole point, isn’t it?

 Besides, omit to clutter your logos with over-the-top effects.
-Not only would they lose their essence in the black and white version, but it could leave an impression on the audience that the company is pretentious.
+Not only would they lose their essence in the black-and-white version, but it could leave an impression on the audience that the company is pretentious.